FOMO is the acronym for the fear of missing out and it isn’t just something that’s fun to say. It’s real.

 Good stuff right?

 If you want to be present, fold up your to-do list and go play.
-Take a walk, sing a song, paint a picture, hike up a mountain, or go jump in a puddle.
-Play your way.
+Take a walk, sing a song, paint a mural, hike up a mountain, or go jump in a puddle.
+Bring recess back and play your way.

 5. Choose deep vs. wide.

 Would you rather have just a taste of 100 things on your bucket list to say you accomplished them, or the opportunity to savor a few?
 Give into FOMO, go wide, and take a taste.
 Have a little bit of everything.

 Or, choose a deep meaningful dive into something you care about.
 Choose a life-changing experience.
 Choose true love.
 Choose magic.
 Be more with less.

 FOMO signals a lack of engagement.
 If you are worried about what you are missing, you cannot be present.
 Letting go of FOMO means abandoning the need to catch up, keep up, and measure up in exchange for a chance to connect and engage with what or who is right in front of you.